How to Fight an Unwanted Image Result On Google

 In addition to professional photos, gather any other images that reflect you in a positive light that you would be comfortable sharing, and use Image background remover to obtain better results.
 Because image searches return more results than a traditional web search, the more photos you have, the better!
 Try to have at least a few dozen images on hand, and if you find that you don’t have that many images, then it’s time to get snap-happy!

 The first thing you’ll need to do is set up a few methods of sharing photos online.
 Lucky for you, there are a ton of services out there that are happy to make this simple and quick.
 To begin, choose at least 3 of the below services and sign up for accounts.
 Make sure to follow the same strategies that you learned in building your foundational presence on Google and advanced tactics.
 Use your actual name, include your location and fill out any descriptions or bios.
 Also, make sure that you link back to your website.

 ***Pro tip: Use sites that don’t seem image-oriented but secretly are, like:

 Step 4: Start uploading your images!

 Now that you’ve got some photos, you’re just about ready to start uploading them.
 Log on to your service of choice, and start submitting them.
-For those sites that don’t seem image oriented, make a point to upload presentations and videos to your own profiles, and generate activity by; commenting on content from other users, like, follow users, etc. In the case of Vimeo, Slideshare, Youtube and Prezi, there’s a good chance that stills from your presentations/videos and thumbnails from content that you have commented on will show up in your image results!
+For those sites that don’t seem image-oriented, make a point to upload presentations and videos to your own profiles and generate activity by; commenting on content from other users, liking, following users, etc. In the case of Vimeo, Slideshare, Youtube, and Prezi, there’s a good chance that stills from your presentations/videos and thumbnails from content that you have commented on will show up in your result image search!